Take all patch (formally known at Ophiobolus Patch) is a severe fungal disease that can cause major damage to your lawn.

 Each spring and autumn, rake your lawn and overseed with your chosen seed mix.
 The more fescues and ryegrasses in your lawn, the more resilient it will be to a disease like this.

-And I know I keep harping on about it on this website but good lawn care practices are key to preventing most issues;
+And I know I keep harping on about it on this website but good lawn care practices as part of an annual care calendar are key to preventing most issues;

 - Mow the grass regularly